Girl Scouts - At the Speed of a Girl, Raleigh NC

 Of special note is a 1942 thank-you letter from First Lady Eleanor Roosevelt to Girl Scouts whom she met while visiting Raleigh.
 Mrs. Roosevelt came to the capital city when serving as one of the first honorary presidents of Girl Scouts.
 A photograph of the First Lady with Girl Scouts appears in the exhibit.
 Other items include antique camping equipment, Girl Scout craft projects, and scrapbooks filled with drawings and entries written by former scouts.

 The design of the exhibit features rough-hewn wood posts juxtaposed against bold colors and vibrant images.
 A series of simple display cases are positioned around the gallery, with a large teepee shaped case in the center.
 Wallpaper mural and smaller image reproductions breath life into the great selection of historic photos.
-The exhibit was designed, built and installed by Design Dimension.
+The exhibit was designed, built and installed by Design Dimension, Inc.

 Design Dimension is proud and honored to be a part of this great milestone in the history of North Carolina’s Girl Scouts.